deric/puppet-pgprobackup/README.md

 #### Instance parameters

   * `threads` Number of parallel threads
-  * `temp_slot` Whether to use temporary replication slot, which should guarantee that WAL won't be removed from primary server (default `false`)
+  * `temp_slot` Whether to use temporary replication slot, which should guarantee that WAL won't be removed from primary server.
+In case of backup failure the slot will be removed (default `false`).

 ## Limitations